nicolerg/resources/scg_primer.md

 Then submit the job using `sbatch test_sbatch.sh`. **It is critical that the `--partition` flag is set to `interactive` if you don't want to get billed.**

 ### BILLED `batch` partition
-**You must get clearance from Stephen before running any jobs on the `batch` partition, which should be reserved for parallelizations beyond 16 cores or processes requiring more than 128GB of memory.** For the most part, you can pretend this option doesn't exist.
+The `batch` partition its ideal for parallelizations beyond 16 cores or processes requiring more than 128GB of memory.
 Billing is done for number of CPUs used * actual run time - SCG does not charge for memory usage (but if you request too much your job might never run).

 You submit jobs to the `batch` partition the same way, with a couple of added flags:

 #### Interactive session like durga ON THE BILLED `batch` PARTITION
+The only reason you would do this is if you are out of resources on the `interactive` partition or you want to run a job with >128GB interactively (unlikely).
 1. Start a `screen`/`tmux` session (you should do this for any process that you expect to take more than a minute in case your connection to SCG is interrupted)
 2. Launch a job in the `batch` partition
     ```bash
-    sdev -c 1 -m 20G -t 24:00:00 -a smontgom -p batch
+    sdev -c 1 -m 20G -t 24:00:00 -a [LAB_ACCOUNT] -p batch
     ```
     - `sdev` is a shortcut for `srun`, which is a SLURM command
     - `-c`: number of cores
     - `-m`: memory (`M` or `G` suffix) - bump this up if you get a core dump or out-of-memory error
     - `-t`: time (format `DD-HH:MM:SS`)
-    - `-a`: account (for us, `smontgom`)
+    - `-a`: account (not sure what this is? run `scgwhoami` when logged into SCG and look under `Available SLURM Accounts`)
     - `-p`: partition, either `interactive` (default, free) or `batch` (billed; requires `-a`)

 #### Submit a job to the BILLED `batch` session with `sbatch`